Sunday, June 4, 2023

 Measuring the Effectiveness of a PPC Campaign

 After launching a PPC campaign, you’ll want to measure its effectiveness to answer questions like, is it generating leads?
 Is it converting any of those leads into customers?
 To measure the success of any PPC campaign, there are a few metrics you should keep an eye on.
 First, impressions—which show how many people have seen your ad.
-You should also look at click-through rate (CTR), which shows how many people actually clicked on your ad out of the total number of impressions.
+You should also look at the click-through rate (CTR), which shows how many people clicked on your ad out of the total number of impressions.

 You’ll also want to track the customer acquisition cost (CAC) against the lifetime value (LTV) of each acquired customer.
 Finally, track conversion rate, which indicates how many contacts were made via the ad and what percentage were converted into customers.
 These metrics can give you an idea of how effective your PPC campaigns are working and where improvements can be made for better results.